 At a glance: Each time an app launches or displays in the foreground, the app sends an af_app_opened event.

-- The af_app_opened event is used to count sessions
+- af_app_opened is an automatic SDK event used to count sessions.

 - The event provides advertisers with the ability to record and attribute sessions to a media source and campaign.
 The event is sent as a postback to the ad network.

 - Session data can be found in the Activity, Overview and Cohort pages.
 The Retention report displays unique daily/weekly sessions by users.

 - Raw data: Since af_app_opened is a frequently occurring event, it does not appear in downloaded or pulled data reports, aggregated or raw.
 However, sessions raw data is available in Data Locker.

 No coding is required to implement the event since it is handled automatically by the Appsflyer SDK.
 It is available to networks supporting in-app events.
 The event value has no meaning.

 - The af_app_opened event is a frequent event and may create a high volume of postbacks.

 - In-app events mapping > map all SDK events: mapping all events does not include af_app_opened.

 According to AppsFlyer's attribution model, an install becomes final once the user launches the app.
 These first install sessions are not counted in the regular session count.
 Which means: